Tygs/0bin/docs/.build/html/_sources/en/easy_install.txt

     wget stuff && unzip zerobin.zip && cd zerobin && sudo python zerobin.py --host 0.0.0.0 --port 80 --compressed-static

-Check out for more configuration options.
+Check out for more :doc:`configuration options <./options>`.

 Run 0bin in background
 =======================

 0bin doesn't come with something built in for this.
-You have several solutions:
+You have several solutions.

-For a small website:
+*For a small website:*

 Just make it a shell background process.
 E.G in GNU/Linux::